epetrovski/fixGlobals/README.md

 # fixGlobals <img src="man/figures/logo.png" align ="right" height="180" />

-A helper tool for package developers to avoid R CMD check notes concerning “no visible binding for global variable” which occur when a function refers to a variable that isn’t defined in the global environment.
+A helper tool for package developers to avoid R CMD check notes concerning “no visible binding for global variable” that occur when a function refers to a variable that isn’t defined in the global environment.

 These notes exist for obvious good reason but can become a nuisance when using data transformation packages like `data.table` and `dplyr` which make use of Non Standard Evaluation (NSE) to refer to columns in a data frame like R object.
-Every use of NSE creates an R CMD check note.
+Every use of NSE creates an R CMD check note due to the fact that the R CMD check interprets unquoted variable names as global variables.

-`fixGlobals` works by maintaining a character vector of variable names to ignore during the R CMD check.
-This vector is passed to the function `utils::globalVariables()` which is located in “R/zzz\_global\_variables.R” - a script created with `fixGlobals`.
+`fixGlobals` works by maintaining a character vector of variable names, passed to `utils::globalVariables()`, and which are ignored during the R CMD check.

+## How to use

 ### Initiate zzz\_global\_variables.R